intershop/intershop-pwa/docs/customizations.md

 Changing the styling of **existing components** should be done by adding overrides in the custom theme folder under `src/styles/themes`.
 You can also change relevant information in the global style files under `src/styles`.
 If too many changes have to be made, it is better to **add the styling in additional files on global or component level**.

-When styling on component level, all styling is encapsulated to exactly this component (default behavior).
+When styling is done on component level, all styling is encapsulated to exactly this component (default behavior).
 You can re-use variables from global styling on component level by adding imports like `@import '~theme/variables.scss';`.

 ### Dependencies